xiaoshier/git-study/readme.txt

-git is a distributes version control system git is free soft ware
+git is a distributes version control system git is free software distributed under the gpl